apache/bigtop/bigtop-packages/src/charm/hive/layer-hive/README.md

 This charm will start the Hive Metastore service using a local Apache Derby metastore database by default.
 This is suitable for unit or smoke testing Hive, but this configuration should not be used in production.
-Deploying an external database as the Hive metastore is recommended:
+Deploying an external database for the Hive metastore is recommended:

     juju deploy mariadb
     juju add-relation hive mariadb

 ## HBase Integration
-This charm supports interacting with HBase tables using Hive.
-Enable this by relating Hive to a deployed HBase charm:
+This charm supports interacting with HBase using Hive.
+Enable this by relating Hive to a deployment that includes HBase.
+For example:

+    juju deploy hadoop-hbase
     juju add-relation hive hbase

-See the [hadoop-hbase][] bundle for an example HBase deployment.
+See the [hadoop-hbase][] bundle for more information about this HBase deployment.

+> **Note:** Applications that are duplicated in multiple bundles will be reused.
+This means when deploying both `hadoop-processing` and `hadoop-hbase`, Juju will reuse (and not duplicate) common applications like the NameNode, ResourceManager, Slaves, etc.

 ## Network-Restricted Environments
 Charms can be deployed in environments with limited network access.
 To deploy